khaeru/structured-policy-data/README.rst

   The structures should also be versionable.
-Usually, this means text-mode files, so that reliable, popular, well-supported tools like git can be used to store changes to the files and
+Usually, this means text-mode files, so that reliable, popular, well-supported tools like git can be used to store changes to the files, and display information about those changes.

 Terminology